 This one is especially true for anyone who may use an over the counter wax or sugar hair removal product above the lip or on the chin to remove facial hair.
 Often, these products come with an oil to use after waxing to help remove sticky residue, and depending on the ingredients, they can be pore clogging.
-To clean your skin after waxing, stick to non comedogenic oils like sweet almond oil or neem oil, which won’t clog pores.
+To clean your skin after waxing, stick to oils like sweet almond oil or neem oil, which may be less comedogenic and less likely to clog pores.

 Add a Retinoid to Your Routine

 “For persistent troublesome breakouts around the mouth, prescription topical retinoids, antibiotics and benzoyl peroxide are the first line,” says Dr. Kraffert.
 If you’re looking for an over the counter retinol to try before taking the plunge, Paula’s Choice 1% Retinol Treatment is a tried and true fave.